17 Ancient Metagenomic Pipelines

 Warning

-The next steps, particularly the set up conda envs will take a very long time!
+The following steps are already performed up for Students in the summer schools as, particularly the set up conda envs will take a very long time!

 ## Change into ~/.test to set up all the required test resources (Databases etc.)